 Pho or Vietnamese noodle soup is undeniably the best representative for Vietnamese cuisine.
-The perfect introduction to Vietnamese cuisine with its combination of the beef bone broth, rice noodles, tasty beef, and the distinct flavour of various traditional spices captivates the heart of thousands of food lovers around the world.
+The perfect introduction to Vietnamese cuisine with its combination of the beef bone broth, rice noodles, tasty beef, and the distinct flavor of various traditional spices captivates the heart of thousands of food lovers around the world.

-You can find pho anywhere, from street vendors to finest restaurants, and people here devour the dish at any time in the day, from morning until late at night.
-There’re plenty of good pho restaurants around Ho Chi Minh City, each of them wins customers’ hearts with their secret pho flavour, so it is arguable to call any restaurant the best place for pho.
+You can find pho anywhere, from street vendors to the finest restaurants, and people here devour the dish at any time in the day, from morning until late at night.
+There’re plenty of good pho restaurants around Ho Chi Minh City, each of them wins customers’ hearts with their secret pho flavor, so it is arguable to call any restaurant the best place for pho.
 From our experience, we strongly recommend Pho Le at 413 Nguyen Trai Street, Ward 7, District 5.
 Other notable pho restaurants include Pho Hoa Pasteur in District 3 and Pho Hung with many branches around the city.

 Banh Mi or Vietnamese Baguette is the reason why many Western fast-food chains ceased in Vietnam’s food industry.
-The baguette was first introduced to Vietnam by the French colonialists, and Vietnamese people make it so much better by adding savoury ingredients, various vegetables, and condiments into the sandwich.
-A typical banh mi includes a baguette with thin crust and airy light texture, split lengthwise and filled with pork sausages, fresh cilantro, thin slices of cucumber, pickled carrots and white radishes, along with condiments such as pate, chilli and mayonnaise.
+The baguette was first introduced to Vietnam by the French colonialists, and Vietnamese people make it so much better by adding savory ingredients, various vegetables, and condiments into the sandwich.
+A typical banh mi includes a baguette with thin crust and airy light texture, split lengthwise and filled with pork sausages, fresh cilantro, thin slices of cucumber, pickled carrots and white radishes, along with condiments such as pate, chili, and mayonnaise.
 The taste of banh mi varies by inventive fillings, from pork sausage, fried egg, grilled chicken to meatballs, fish patty or even ice cream.
 In many banh mi stores, you can decide which fillings you want to add and create your own banh mi.

 Just like pho, Vietnamese people are deeply in love with banh mi, so you’ll easily spot a banh mi stall anywhere, at any time.
 The most popular name for banh mi in Ho Chi Minh City belongs to Banh Mi Huynh Hoa at 26 Le Thi Rieng Street, Ben Thanh Ward, District 1.
-Besides being used as a sandwich, plain banh mi is also served as a staple food in many delicious dishes, such as bo kho (Vietnamese beef stew) and banh mi op la (baguette with sunny side up eggs and other savouries on a small pan).
+Besides being used as a sandwich, plain banh mi is also served as a staple food in many delicious dishes, such as bo kho (Vietnamese beef stew) and banh mi op la (baguette with sunny side up eggs and other savories on a small pan).

-For those who want to try specialities of Southern cuisine, definitely try Banh Xeo and Com Tam.
+For those who want to try specialties of Southern cuisine, definitely try Banh Xeo and Com Tam.
 Banh Xeo is rice flour pancake filled with minced pork, shrimp, bean sprouts and green onion, usually served with vegetables like Thai basil, lettuce, mint.
 The crispy outer layer of Banh Xeo, covered in the sweet and sour dipping sauce, will enlighten your taste buds immediately.

 Local Drinks in Saigon

-In the morning, most of us want some coffee or Tea to jump start our day.
+In the morning, most of us want some coffee or tea to jump-start our day.
 Vietnam is home to some of the best Robusta coffee beans in the world.
-Ca Phe Sua Da means “iced milk coffee”, is commonly served with condensed milk on the bottom and black coffee on top.
+Ca Phe Sua Da means “iced milk coffee”, commonly served with condensed milk on the bottom and black coffee on top.
 Stir it to make the bitterness of coffee blends with the sweetness of milk and then pour over ice, and now are really living the good life!
 Young locals enjoy this drink so much, especially in street vendors where they can purchase a small cup of Ca Phe Sua Da, then sit on the pavement with friends and enjoy watching the street while sipping their coffee.
-You can find coffee everywhere in Saigon but check out Trung Nguyen Coffee branches all over the city for decent cup of coffee with locals.
+You can find coffee everywhere in Saigon but check out Trung Nguyen Coffee branches all over the city for a decent cup of coffee with locals.

 For older people, bia or beer is a must after a long working day.
 Just follow the locals and you’ll find a good beer restaurant.
-Vietnam has various local brands for beer with an unbelievably cheap price.
+Vietnam has various local brands for a beer with an unbelievably cheap price.
 A good thing to note down is most restaurants in Vietnam serve beer with ice, so just do as the Romans do.
 333, Bia Saigon Red, or Bia Saigon Green are the most popular beers in the city and are simple lagers.
 Grab a beer at most any street vendor, restaurant, or local food shop in Ho Chi Minh City.